Skip to content

 • Smart Validation:

-• Key Check: Prevents invalid key formats (e.g., no hyphens allow, only alphanumeric and underscores).
+• Key Check: Prevents invalid key formats (e.g., no hyphens allowed, only alphanumeric and underscores).

-• Type Support: Locally validates JSON, Number, Boolean, and String before pushing.
+• Type Support: Validates JSON, Number, Boolean, and String before pushing—in the panel for instant feedback, and again before anything reaches Firebase.

-• Project Awareness: Displays the active Firebase Project ID in the UI to prevent accidental pushes to the wrong environment.
+• Project Awareness: Displays the active Firebase Project ID at the top of the panel to prevent accidental pushes to the wrong environment.

 • Safe Merging: Automatically fetches the current template and merges your changes—never overwrites your entire configuration.